 For those of us stuck with this burden, there’s not a lot we can do about it.
 But maybe we can provide some guidance for the next generation.

 Seven out of every ten recent college graduates have student loans to pay off.
-According to Debt.org, the average debt is nearly $40,000, and the average monthly payment is almost $382.
+According to Debt.org, the average student debt in America is nearly $40,000, and the average monthly payment is almost $382.
 That’s almost $4,600 per year that isn’t going toward saving for retirement or starting a family.
 The Wall Street Journal offered a dire report this year on how this indebtedness is keeping younger adults out of the housing market.

 But it’s even worse than that.
 These figures are only for loans taken out for the specific purpose of paying for college.
 This doesn’t include parents’ second mortgages or borrowing against their retirement assets.
 It doesn’t include credit card debt racked up in pursuit of college educations.
 Although ten years have passed since federal law ended the Wild West show that was the campaign to market credit cards to students, Sallie Mae reports than 9% of college students still put some of their tuition on the plastic.